- Reference Number: HEY-875/2020

 - Less common side effects are diarrhoea, dry mouth, swelling, weight gain, memory loss, abnormal thinking and rash.

-These side effects usually resolve over a period of time; do not suddenly stop taking your medicine.
-If side effects are troubling you call your GP or nurse for advice.
+Do not suddenly stop taking your medicine.
+If side effects are troubling you call your doctor or nurse for directions.

-However, if you are concerned about any immediate potentially serious side effects such as a rash or swelling speak to your GP/Pharmacist/Nurse as you may need to stop this medicine immediately.
-In this situation if you have any doubts/concerns and cannot speak to a health care professional, stop the medicine then seek medical advice at the earliest available appointment.
-Some people can stop this medicine suddenly and have no problems; however some people may get withdrawal symptoms if it is stopped suddenly such as insomnia, headache, flu syndrome, anxiety etc which should only last a few days.
+If you have any doubts or concerns and cannot speak to a healthcare professional, stop the medicine.
+Some people can stop this medicine suddenly and have no problems; however some people may get withdrawal symptoms if it is stopped suddenly such as insomnia, headache, flu syndrome, anxiety etc. which should only last a few days.
 These symptoms are more likely to occur if people have been on this medicine for more than a few months.

 - Do not run out of medicine

 - Remember to ask for a repeat prescription before your tablets are finished.

 - If you have taken too many tablets please contact your doctor or attend accidents and emergency.